 Another example is a vaccine directed against Newcastle disease.
 The vector is fowlpox virus, into which Newcastle disease HA and F genes are incorporated.
 It has the benefit of conferring immunity against fowlpox as well.

 Vectored vaccines are also commercially available for avian influenza, West Nile virus and influenza infection in horses, feline leukemia, and for vaccinating wildlife against rabies.
 These vaccines are safe, stable, can work in the absence of an adjuvant, and like the gene-deleted vaccines, allow for DIVA.
 Some are adaptable to mass vaccination.
-Field data collected on these vaccines indicate strong immunity and limited side effects.
+Field data collected on these vaccines indicate strong immunity and limited adverse effects.

 Polynucleotide (DNA) Vaccines